ucloud/terraform-provider-ucloud-old/website/docs/r/db_parameter_group.html.markdown

 * `src_group_id` - (Required) The ID of source DB parameter group.
 * `engine` - (Required) Database type, possible values are: "mysql", "percona", "postgresql".
 * `engine_version` - (Required) The database engine version, possible values are: "5.1", "5.5", "5.6", "5.7", "9.4", "9.6", "10.4".
-* `region_flag` - (Optional) Possible values are " true" and "false", when "availability_zone" is not included in the request, only the multiple zones DB parameter groups wil be returned if this is "true" , otherwise all the DB parameter groups will be returned (including single availability zone and multiple zones).
+* `multi_az` - (Optional) Possible values are " true" and "false", when "availability_zone" is not included in the request, only the multiple zones DB parameter groups wil be returned if this is "true" , otherwise all the DB parameter groups will be returned (including single availability zone and multiple zones).
 * `parameter_input` - (Optional) parameter input is a nested type. parameter input documented below.

 The attribute (`parameter_input`) support the following: